Hobby: Activity participation

 Activity participation includes partaking in "non-competitive, rule-based pursuits."

 Outdoor pursuits are the group of activities which occur outdoors.
 These hobbies include gardening, hill walking, hiking, backpacking, cycling, canoeing, climbing, caving, fishing, hunting, target shooting (informal or formal), wildlife viewing (as birdwatching) and engaging in watersports and snowsports.

 One large subset of outdoor pursuits is gardening.
 Residential gardening most often takes place in or about one's own residence, in a space referred to as the garden.
 Although a garden typically is located on the land near a residence, it may also be located on a roof, in an atrium, on a balcony, in a windowbox, or on a patio or vivarium.

 Gardening also takes place in non-residential green areas, such as parks, public or semi-public gardens (botanical gardens or zoological gardens), amusement and theme parks, along transportation corridors, and around tourist attractions and hotels.
 In these situations, a staff of gardeners or groundskeepers maintains the gardens.

 Indoor gardening is concerned with growing houseplants within a residence or building, in a conservatory, or in a greenhouse.
 Indoor gardens are sometimes incorporated into air conditioning or heating systems.

-Water gardening is concerned with growing plants that have adapted to pools and ponds, along with aquascaping in planted aquariums.
+Water gardening is concerned with growing plants that have adapted to pools and ponds, along with aqua-scaping in planted aquariums.
 Bog gardens are also considered a type of water garden.
 A simple water garden may consist solely of a tub containing the water and plants.

 Container gardening is concerned with growing plants in containers that are placed above the ground.

 Liberal arts pursuits

 Many hobbies involve performances by the hobbyist, such as singing, acting, juggling, magic, dancing, playing a musical instrument, martial arts, and other performing arts.

 Some hobbies may result in an end product.
-Examples of this would be woodworking, photography, moviemaking, jewelry making, software projects such as Photoshopping and home music or video production, making bracelets, artistic projects such as drawing, painting, Cosplay (design, creation, and wearing a costume based on an already existing creative property), creating models out of card stock or paper – called papercraft.
-Many of these fall under the category visual arts.
+Examples of this would be woodworking, photography, moviemaking, jewelry making, software projects such as Photoshopping and home music or video production, making bracelets, artistic projects such as drawing, painting, cosplay (design, creation, and wearing a costume based on an already existing creative property), creating models out of card stock or paper – called papercraft (which includes origami), Many of these fall under the category visual arts.

 Writing is often taken up as a hobby by aspiring writers and usually appears in the form of personal blog, guest posting or fan fiction (literary art resulting in creation of written content based on already existing, licensed creative property under specified terms).

-Reading books, ebooks, magazines, comics, or newspapers, along with browsing the internet is a common hobby, and one that can trace its origins back hundreds of years.
+Reading books, eBooks, magazines, comics, or newspapers, along with browsing the internet is a common hobby, and one that can trace its origins back hundreds of years.
 A love of literature, later in life, may be sparked by an interest in reading children's literature as a child.
 Many of these fall under the category literary arts.

+Knitting or crocheting is a calming and productive hobby.
+It allows for creativity while making cozy items like scarves, blankets, or hats.
+It's easy on the joints and can be done at a leisurely pace, making it perfect for staying engaged and creating thoughtful gifts.